TKL01/Teltonika-GPS-forwarding-via-HTTP-for-ROS2/README.md

 # Teltonika-GPS-forwarding-via-HTTP-for-ROS2
-ROS2 (Humble) Package that publish GPS Data from a Teltonika router (tested with RUT50x) via HTTP forwarding
+ROS2 (Humble) Package that publishes GPS Data from a Teltonika router (tested with RUT50x) via HTTP forwarding

 ## How to run it
 ### 1.)
 Build from source: